Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: On Subspaces with Large p or q -mass

-We prove two lemmas that form the starting point for our property testing and tomography algorithms.
-First, we show that, by Bell difference sampling a sufficient number of times, one can efficiently learn a coisotropic subspace $H^\sympcomp$ that accounts for a large fraction of the $q_\psi$-mass (and therefore, the $p_\psi$-mass, by \cref{prop:q-lower-bounds-p}).
-We will use the symplectic complement $H$ of $H^\perp$ as a sort of proxy for $\weyl(\ket{\psi})$ (\cref{def:unsigned-stabilizer-group}), i.e., the set of Weyl operators that stabilizer $\ket{\psi}$ up to sign.

-Second, we show that, if an $(n+t)$-dimensional (coisotropic) subspace $H^\perp$ \emph{does} account for a large fraction of the $p_\psi$-mass, then the state $\ket{\psi}$ is close in fidelity to a state of the form $C\ket{\varphi}\ket{x}$, where $C$ is a Clifford circuit determined by $H$, $\ket{x}$ is an $(n-t)$-qubit basis state, and $\ket{\varphi}$ is a $t$-qubit state.
-Furthermore, we explain how to use \cref{lem:clifford-mapping-algorithm} to efficiently construct the Clifford circuit $C$ given $H$.
+We prove a series of lemmas about subspaces of $\F_2^{2n}$ that form the backbone of our property testing and tomography algorithms.
+Most of these lemmas presuppose that a given subspace $S$ is ``heavy,'' in the sense that either $p_\psi$ or $q_\psi$ places a large probability mass on $S$.
+We begin by showing that heavy subspaces must be isotropic.
+Then, we show that if a sufficiently heavy subspace $S$ is $(n - t)$-dimensional, $\ket{\psi}$ is close in fidelity to a state of the form $C\ket{\varphi}\ket{x}$, where $C$ is a Clifford circuit determined by $S$, $\ket{x}$ is an $(n-t)$-qubit basis state, and $\ket{\varphi}$ is a $t$-qubit state.
+Furthermore, we explain how to use \cref{lem:clifford-mapping-algorithm} to efficiently construct the Clifford circuit $C$ given $S$.
+With these lemmas in hand, the remaining work in this paper will lie largely in showing how to find such heavy subspaces efficiently.